fbpx

 Before and during your travels:

-1. Take it slow: I have a friend who at 30 has traveled to some of the major cities in the world and almost half of the African countries.
+1. Take it slow: I have a friend who at 30 has travelled to some of the major cities in the world and almost half of the African countries.
 I always envy the adventure stories he gives me and sometimes I just want to pack a bag and go see the world.
 But you always have to have a plan.

 Plan for the places you’ll visit by:

 • Visiting those closest to you first.
 Instead of heading all the way to Hawaii first, start with Zanzibar or Madagascar.
-It helps build your momentum as a traveler and it also goes easy on your wallet as you go along.
+It helps build your momentum as a traveller and it also goes easy on your wallet as you go along.

 • Research extensively on the country you want to visit.
 Some countries are tourist friendly while others aren’t as welcoming to foreigners from other countries.

 • Know where your passport can take you without a visa.
-There are some beautiful destinations where you can go with your Kenyan passport that you don’t need a visa.
+There are some beautiful destinations where you can go with your Kenyan passport and you don’t need a visa.
 You can get the list of countries here.

 • Get to sort out your accommodation facilities.
 It is now possible to book your accommodation online.
 This will save you time going to a travel or tour agent.
 You can also get some great discounts.